tkoetting03/PID-Tuner/README.md

 As long as we keep $\tau$ the same value, no matter what our value of $u$ is it will still take the same amount of time to reach $\frac{dy}{dt}=0$ (which is technically infinity but I digress).

+So essentially the differential equation is modeling how the physical system's output changes over time when you push on it with an input.

+## The Programming